temporalio/cli/docs/cmd-options/skip-current-open.md

 	- cli
 ---

+Alias: **-q**
 Skip a Workflow Execution if the current Run is open for the same Workflow Id as the base Run.